anniehau/yoru-calendar/README.md

 # :crescent_moon: Yoru Calendar

 ## :question: What is it about?
-Yoru Calendar is a Single-page Application that lets you view, add, update and remove tasks on days of the month.
+Yoru Calendar is a simple calendar app that lets you view, add, update and remove tasks on days of the month.
 It also allows you to view tasks by week and month if preferred.

 ## :computer: Technologies used
 This project utilizes Javascript & Typescript.
 It is composed with Docker and deployed with Heroku.